Virus has Chinese tourists heading for domestic destinations

-HONG KONG (AP) — Millions of Chinese tourists usually would use their week-long National Day holidays to travel abroad.
+HONG KONG (AP) — Millions of Chinese tourists usually spend their weeklong National Day holidays traveling abroad.

 This year, travel restrictions due to the coronavirus pandemic mean that some 600 million tourists — about 40% of the population — will travel within China during the holiday that began Thursday, according to Ctrip, China’s largest online travel agency.